elvinlimpin/c11-chatgpt/README.md

 ## Exercise 2

-Now that we have are using the ChatGPT API, let's extend the app so that it takes user input.
+Now that we are using the ChatGPT API, let's extend the app so that it takes user input.
 For Exercise 2, we will pass in code which we want ChatGPT to analyze.

 ### Implementing user input